PaulACoroneos/Bookbot/README.md

 ## Where to find book text

-YOu can check out Project Gutenberg for examples books.
+You can check out Project Gutenberg for examples books.
 A good example is [Pride and Prejudice](https://www.gutenberg.org/cache/epub/1342/pg1342.txt)